 - Call the police if you overhear or witness an act of violence in your neighborhood – you could be saving someone’s life

 - Participate in local efforts to raise awareness about sexual and domestic violence.
-Come to the next Take Back the Night march and rally in April (Sexual Violence Awareness Month) or the Speak Out in October (Domestic Violence Awareness Month), organized by many community-based anti-violence organizations.
+Come to the next Take Back the Night march and rally in April (Sexual Violence Awareness Month) or the Survivor Speak-Out in October (Domestic Violence Awareness Month), organized by many community-based anti-violence organizations.

 Adapted from a list by Celia Cuddy